Don't Hold a Kettlebell Like a Dumbbell! Tips for Proper Overhead and Rack Kettlebell Grip

 #1) Holding a kettlebell like a dumbbell puts extra strain on the wrist,

-#2) It gives the kettlebell more leverage.
-Especially when you add momentum, without the full hand insertion and contact you gain from a proper hold, the dummbell hold increases risk of injury - during overhead movements specifically, because...
+#2) Holding a kettlebell like a dumbbell gives the kettlebell more leverage to use against you.
+Especially when you add momentum, without the full hand insertion and contact you gain from a proper hold, the dumbbell hold increases risk of injury - during overhead movements specifically, because...

 #3) The dumbbell hold allows a kettlebell to wobble and sit further behind joints.
 Just like with barbells and dumbbells, letting the mass of the kettlebell get too far behind your shoulders rather than keeping it in alignment over your shoulder can cause excessive strain on your rotator cuff; a leading injury.